+OZ YILMAZ is an award-winning Canadian film director and producer.
 Among his films Portrait of a Photographer, Color of Sound, and the Hunt have all won awards in various film festivals.
-His latest documentary film is based on Burning Man festival, titled “Burning Man: Into The Realm.”
+His latest documentary film is based on Burning Man festival, titled “Burning Man: Into The Realm.” has been recently selected as an Official Selection at Kansas International Film Festival.
 Many of his works deal with a variety of subject matters ranging from love, betrayal, art, social and political matters.

-His four published books on photography include, Afterhours, an exploration of the underground clubbing culture of Montreal and Espace A Louer, an urban exploration of the impact of economic crisis on local businesses.
+Yilmaz is also an accomplished screenwriter, poet, and photographer.
+He has authored eight books including literary works such as Liberatus, Obituaries from Heaven, and trilogy titled Poems from Montreal.
+Among his published works of photography are Afterhours, an exploration of the underground clubbing culture of Montreal and Espace A Louer, an urban exploration of the impact of economic crisis on local businesses.

 He continues to work with arts and music community to proceed documentaries and music videos.
 Yilmaz’s latest feature documentary film on Vancouver’s music scene is due to be released in 2018.